-The City's Housing Programs Manager has been designated as the City's designated representative on the Continuum of Care Steering Committee with the County and participates in a multitude of related committees/subcommittees.
+The City's Housing and Neighborhood Services Manager has been designated as the City's designated representative on the Continuum of Care Steering Committee with the County and participates in a multitude of related committees/subcommittees.

 The City also conducts the Homeless Point-in-Time Homeless Count and Survey of the sheltered and unsheltered homeless populations.
 This is a process that the County of Riverside Continuum of Care program is required to coordinate to meet Federal requirements.
 The City formed a local Indio Team that met multiple times with local stakeholders to plan for and conduct the Count.
 The stakeholders typically include the County, local churches, the local homeless shelters, ABC Recovery Center, and other volunteers.
-Due to COVID-19, the County did not conduct a count in 2021.